Cogeneration: Industrial CHP

 Cogeneration is still common in pulp and paper mills, refineries and chemical plants.
-In this "industrial cogeneration/CHP", the heat is typically recovered at higher temperatures (above 100 deg C) and used for process steam or drying duties.
+In this "industrial cogeneration/CHP", the heat is typically recovered at higher temperatures (above 100 °C) and used for process steam or drying duties.
 This is more valuable and flexible than low-grade waste heat, but there is a slight loss of power generation.
 The increased focus on sustainability has made industrial CHP more attractive, as it substantially reduces carbon footprint compared to generating steam or burning fuel on-site and importing electric power from the grid.

-Smaller industrial co-generation units have an output capacity of 5 MW – 25 MW and represent a viable off-grid option for a variety of remote applications to reduce carbon emissions.
+Smaller industrial co-generation units have an output capacity of 5–25 MW and represent a viable off-grid option for a variety of remote applications to reduce carbon emissions.